ALMSIVI/novel-tools-py/docs/design.md

 ## Matchers

-When we are analyzing the novel, the most important step is to figure out the volume and chapter titles.
-After we determine the location of these titles, it would be much easier to deduce what the other parts of the novel are.
+When we are analyzing the novel, the most important step is to figure out the location of volume and chapter titles.
+After we determine where these titles are, it would be much easier to deduce the types for the rest of the novel.
 So we will do just that at the very first step.
 A Matcher, as its name suggests, matches the current data against some predefined title format.
-Apart from deciding whether the data is a title or not, a Matcher will also assign the index and content (if any) to the title.
+Apart from deciding whether the data is a title or not, a Matcher will also parse the title and extract the index, content, and/or affix.

 Matchers are different from the other two types of processors, in the sense that the data can only have one type.
 Therefore, an internal [Aggregate Matcher](/processors/matchers/__aggregate_matcher__.py) is created to short-circuit the matchers if there is a successful match.